A41C:

 Yaocun Zhang and Ning Wang, Nanjing University, Nanjing, China

-Tae-Won Park, Chonnam National University, Department of Earth Science Education, Gwangju, Korea, Republic of (South), Yi Deng, Georgia Institute of Technology Main Campus, Atlanta, GA, United States, Wenhong Li, Duke Univ-Nicholas School, Durham, NC, United States, Song Yang, Sun Yat-sen University, School of Atmospheric Sciences, Zhuhai, China, Ming Cai, Florida State University, Tallahassee, FL, United States and Jee-Hoon Jeong, Chonnam National University, Department of Oceanography, Gwangju, South Korea
+Tae-Won Park, Chonnam National University, Department of Earth Science Education, Gwangju, Korea, Republic of (South), Yi Deng, Georgia Institute of Technology Main Campus, Atlanta, GA, United States, Wenhong Li, Duke Univ-Nicholas School, Durham, United States, Song Yang, Sun Yat-sen University, School of Atmospheric Sciences, Zhuhai, China, Ming Cai, Florida State University, Tallahassee, FL, United States and Jee-Hoon Jeong, Chonnam National University, Department of Oceanography, Gwangju, South Korea

 Soumik Basu, IARC, Fairbanks, AK, United States; Polar Climate System and Global Change Laboratory, NUIST, Nanjing, China and Xiangdong Zhang, University of Alaska Fairbanks, Fairbanks, AK, United States